 - Now that you are registered, go to the website and select CF-filing 'Login.'

-- Follow the step by step guide and submit the return of earnings 2019.
+- Follow the step-by-step guide and submit the return of earnings 2020.
 Complete your older outstanding ROE first.

-You will automatically receive an email with your latest Notice of Assessment within 24 hours. if you do not receive the email contact the CF Customer Care on their email, email@example.com.
-After filing your return online, you will receive an invoice showing the amount that the employer is to pay and the necessary bank details.
+You will automatically receive an email with your latest Notice of Assessment within 24 hours.
+If you do not receive the email contact the CF Customer Care via their email: firstname.lastname@example.org.
+After filing your return online, you will receive an invoice showing the amount that the employer has to pay and the necessary bank details.

 - Employers registered for the compensation fund are required to submit Returns of Earnings in terms of Section 82 of the COID Act.